 2 The workload should be a factor in determining the appropriate number of Vice-Chairmen to ensure that every aspect within the purview of RAG, CCV and the Study Group is fully managed.

-3 The total number of Vice-Chairmen proposed by any administration should be fairly reasonable, so as to observe the principle of equitable distribution of posts among the Member States concerned.
+3 The total number of Vice-Chairmen proposed by any administration should be fairly reasonable, so as to observe the principle of equitable distribution of posts among the Member States concerned such that each region should propose one and at most two individuals, for Vice-Chairmen of an Advisory or Study Group.

 4 Member States in each ITU region2 are encouraged, when proposing individual experienced professionals for the positions, to fully observe the principle of equitable geographical distribution among ITU regions, and the need to promote more efficient participation by the developing countries.